 Pain corresponds to negative reinforcement.
-The reinforcement learning agent faces a very general spatiotemporal credit assignment task: No external teacher provides knowledge about e.g. desired outputs or 'episode boundaries'.
+The reinforcement learning agent faces a very general spatio-temporal credit assignment task: No external teacher provides knowledge about e.g. desired outputs or 'episode boundaries'.
 In this paper we demonstrate how the agent can employ a combination of two recurrent self-supervised learning networks in order to satisfy its goal.

-As Munro [3] has pointed out in the case of stationary environments and feedforward networks, one does not necessarily have to employ a 'pure' reinforcement learning algorithm for reinforcement learning. ('Pure' reinforcement learning algorithms) for temporal credit assignment
+As Munro [3] has pointed out in the case of stationary environments and feedforward networks, one does not necessarily have to employ a 'pure' reinforcement learning algorithm for reinforcement learning. ('Pure' reinforcement learning algorithms (or reinforcement comparison algorithms) for temporal credit assignment in non-stationary environments have been described in [1], [11], [7] and [8].)
+A supervised learning algorithm can be applied to build a model of the relationships between environmental inputs, output actions of the agent, and corresponding reinforcement.
+An adaptive model network representing the model can be used to propagate gradient information back into the control network in order to maximize reinforcement.

-^{}This work was supported by a scholarship from SIEMENS AG
+\This work was supported by a scholarship from SIEMENS AG